 DENNIS HELDING JACOBSEN

-I am a PhD candidate in Organizational Behavior at Yale School of Management.
+I am a PhD candidate in Organizations and Management at Yale School of Management.
 My research is focused on how we construct our social worlds at work, and the ensuing consequences these choices have on our personal and professional development.

 Laying the groundwork for my ongoing empirical research, I recently published a review paper that offers a comprehensive and systematic analysis and synthesis of research that extends a dynamic lens to the study of intraorganizational social networks.
 This paper critically examines the literature on the antecedents and consequences of the formation, evolution, and dissolution of social ties in professional environments, while addressing the lack of clear terminology, methodological clarity, and a unified framework in existing literature.